-Board policy is implemented through professional staff.
-Therefore, it is critical that the relationship between the Board and staff be well understood by all parties so policies and programs may be implemented successfully.
-To maintain effective relationships between the Board and staff, it is important that roles are clearly recognized.
+Board policy is implemented through District Staff.
+Therefore, it is critical that the relationship between the Board and Staff be well understood by all parties so policies and programs may be implemented successfully.
+To maintain effective relationships between the Board and Staff, it is important that roles are clearly recognized.